Improved Central Limit Theorem and bootstrap approximations in high dimensions: Introduction

+Finally, we conduct a small scale simulation study.
+Our simulation study shows that (i) all bootstrap methods considered in this paper perform reasonably well in high dimensions; (ii) for asymmetric distributions, the empirical and the third-order matching multiplier bootstrap methods outperform the multiplier bootstrap methods with Gaussian and Rademacher weights; and (iii) for symmetric distributions, the multiplier bootstrap with Rademacher weights performs the best, which is consistent with Theorem \ref{thm: gauss and rademacher} ahead.
+See the Supplementary Material for details.

-The rest of the paper is organized as followed.
+The rest of the paper is organized as follows.
 In the next section, we present our main results.
-In Section \ref{sec: simulation results}, we conduct a small simulation study confirming that all bootstrap schemes considered in this paper perform well in finite samples and comparing their performance in the high-dimensional regime.
-In Section \ref{sec: main arguments}, we develop the iterative randomized Lindeberg method.
-In Section \ref{sec: stein kernels}, we derive new bounds for the Gaussian approximations using Stein's kernels.
-In Section \ref{sec: proofs}, we give the proofs of the main results.
-In Section \ref{lem: technical lemmas}, we obtain a new exponential inequality for weighted sums of exchangeable random variables as well as several other useful results.
-In Section \ref{sec: useful lemmas}, for ease of reference, we collect lemmas on maximal, deviation, and anti-concentration inequalities taken from the literature.
+In Section \ref{sec: main arguments}, we develop the iterative randomized Lindeberg method, which is the first key component in deriving our main results.
+In Section \ref{sec: stein kernels}, we provide new bounds for the Gaussian approximations using Stein's kernels, which is the second key component in deriving our main results.
+In Section \ref{sec: proofs}, we give proofs of the main results.
+In the Supplemental Material, we collect additional derivations and conduct a small simulation study.